Camille J. Gage Fellowship Award

 As an artist, her work hangs in the Minneapolis Institute of Art, and includes a permanent installation at the Weisman Art Museum called Untitled (Robe for Judith), and “Made Here,” — an initiative to bring art and activation to downtown storefronts, plus many other community and public art projects.

-The Camille J. Gage Artist Fellowship provides a platform to honor Minnesota-based artists who have demonstrated a legacy of service with their creative gifts at the intersections of art and activism, to be recognized for their contributions, plus offered financial resources and organizational support to more deeply impact their communities.
+The Camille J. Gage Artist Fellowship provides a platform to honor Minnesota-based artists who have demonstrated a legacy of service with their creative gifts at the intersections of art and activism to be recognized for their contributions, as well as financial resources to more deeply impact their communities.

-The 2024-2025 Camille J. Gage Fellowship awardee will receive a $45,000 fellowship award and a yearlong opportunity to promote their work in partnership with YWCA Minneapolis.
-The awardee will be publicly recognized in person at the 2024 Empower Possible annual YWCA Minneapolis gala on April 27, 2024.
+The 2025-2026 Camille J. Gage Fellowship is for a one-year term, and the Camille J. Gage Fellow will receive a $45,000 Fellowship award and a yearlong opportunity to promote their work in partnership with YWCA Minneapolis.

 Fellowship Criteria and Information

-• Weaves diverse artistic talents into transformational community building.
+• Establishes practice of weaving diverse artistic voices into a force for transformational community building

-• Brings art outside of more traditional spaces, and into the streets or other public spaces within their community.
+• Brings art outside of more formal art spaces into the streets and other common spaces of their community

-• Proposed activities that will be supported by fellowship funding during the fellowship term.
+• Proposed activities that will be supported by fellowship funding during the fellowship term, including a timeline of the activities.

 • Measurable outcomes of the proposed activities.